 His keynote is versatility in both artistic vision and exemplary management.
 He has held key positions in a number of Australasia’s leading festivals and key performing arts organisations including the Adelaide Festival (Administrator, Associate Director, Artistic Director), Adelaide Festival Centre (Programming Director, Producer, Artistic Director), National Festival of Australian Theatre (Artistic Director), New Zealand International Festival of Arts (Artistic Director), Arts Projects Australia (Founding Co-Director) and Sydney Theatre Company (General Manager) and State Theatre Company of South Australia (CEO/Producer).
 In 1992 he founded Australia ’s leading world music festival WOMADelaide and remained as Artistic Director and/or Artistic Advisor until 2007.
 He continues to serve on the WOMADelaide Foundation.
 Major productions and projects over the years include The King and I (Producer, Executive Producer) which became the first Australian production to win a Tony Award on Broadway, national tours of The Royal National Theatre’s “An Inspector Calls”, The Guangdong Acrobats of China, Twyla Tharp, Water Puppets of Vietnam and the Royal Shakespeare Company’s “A Midsummer Night’s Dream”, the creation, national and international tour of Philippe Genty’s Stowaways, ground-breaking international tours including Company B’s Cloudstreet (Zurich, London and Dublin) and Sydney Theatre Company’s A Streetcar Named Desire directed by Liv Ullmann and featuring Cate Blanchett (Washington, New York).

 Major achievements during his eleven year stewardship of Sydney Theatre Company also included the planning, construction and Opening (in 2004) of the 850 seat Sydney Theatre at Walsh Bay, the creation of Australia’s only full-time professional acting ensemble and the development and management of Greening The Wharf – the most comprehensive environmental program developed by any theatre company in the world which incorporates the second largest building-mounted solar power station in Australia.
-Rob was Consulting Producer to Global Creatures in the development of a major new musical theatre project and is now based in South Australia as CEO/Producer of the State Theatre Company.
+Rob was Consulting Producer to Global Creatures in the development of a major new musical theatre project and is now based in South Australia where he was CEO/Producer of the State Theatre Company and is now Executive Director of the Adelaide Festival.

 Richard Brecknock is Director of Brecknock Consulting, a national cultural planning and public art consultancy working nation-wide from a base in Adelaide.